M66B/FairEmail/FAQ.md

 You can find some more information about this file [here](https://support.mozilla.org/en-US/kb/what-winmaildat-attachment).

+FairEmail has limited support for this file type.

 You can view it with for example the Android app [Letter Opener](https://play.google.com/store/apps/details?id=app.letteropener).

 <br />